neherlab/treetime_examples/timetree.md

 To switch on confidence estimation, pass the flag `--confidence`.
 TreeTime will run another round of marginal timetree reconstruction and determine the region that contains 90% of the marginal probability distribution of the node dates.
 These intervals are drawn into the tree graph and written to the dates file.

-However, this requires estimation of a timetree and can take a while.
-For a quick estimate without confidence intervals, use `--reroot least-squares`.
-When the branches of the tree are long, `--reroot ML-rough` can be used instead of the default `--reroot ML`.